argoproj/argo-events/docs/controllers.md

 ## Controllers

-* Sensor and Gateway controllers are the components which manage Sensor and Gateway resources.
+* Sensor and Gateway controllers are the components which manage Sensor and Gateway resources respectively.
 * Sensor and Gateway are Kubernetes Custom Resources.
 For more information on K8 CRDs visit [here.](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/)